How To Plan A Community Textile Exhibition Launch | Lessons From A Textile Artist In Amber Valley, Derbyshire

 Beneath Our Feet was never meant to be the end of something.
 It feels more like a beginning, a spark that has set new ideas in motion.
 The experience has deepened my commitment to exploring how flax can connect people, places, and memory.
 I want to keep building those creative bridges, finding new ways for art to bring local heritage to life through conversation, touch, and storytelling.

 Plans are already beginning to grow from this exhibition.
-I hope to plant flax again next year at Creative Connections so visitors can watch the process unfold from seed to fibre.
+I hope to plant flax again next year at Creative Connections so visitors can watch the process unfold from seed to fibre (with a side hustle of planting New Zealand flax at home to see what happens).
 I am also exploring ways to take the flax processing stage into the local school, giving young people the chance to touch, twist, and understand the material that once shaped our region.
 Conversations are underway with a local Somercotes historian to uncover stories about the flax factory and the old flax croft, and I hope to take the installation to other community venues to gather even more memories.

 There is also the exciting possibility of working at the Museum of Making to fabricate and experiment with a rope-making machine, turning the processed flax fibre back into rope — the very material that first sparked my curiosity about our industrial past.
 As I wait for the outcome of my interview with BBC Radio Derby, I feel encouraged by how many people want to be part of this unfolding story.

-And just to put it out into the universe, I have already imagined sowing flax on the disused site of Butterley Iron Works.
+And just to put it out into the universe, I have already imagined (with encouragement from Linsey) the sowing of flax on the disused site of Butterley Iron Works.
 So who knows — perhaps global flax domination is not so far away after all.

 The flax will keep growing, the stories will keep surfacing, and I will keep listening to what lies beneath our feet.